Ocado set for £262m compensation payout from Kroger after US warehouse closures

 Online retailer and tech firm Ocado has secured a 350 million US dollar (£262 million) compensation payout after its US partner’s decision to scale back its robotic warehouse plans.

-Ocado said US retail giant Kroger will make the one-off cash payment in January.
+Ocado said US retail giant Kroger will make the one-off cash payment in January, sending shares rebounding as much as 16% higher in early trading on Friday, before the stock later settled around 10% up.

 It follows the announcement last month that Kroger will shut three warehouses and scrap plans for a site in Charlotte, North Carolina, which was one of two due to launch in 2026.